jcampbel2/CleanData_Assignment1/README.md

 the function will then generate an output file in with name and directory as per parameters above.

 This files structure is comma delimited with text qualifiers of ".
-Columns are;
+Columns and definitions are;

  * rowID -> Row identifier
  * SubjectID -> Subject unique ID
  * ActivityLabel -> Activity Description
  * tBodyAcc_mean_X -> mean of all measures of tBodyAcc_mean_X for Subject and Activity